Market Beliefs about Open vs. Closed AI: Analysis

 In the expanded set of events that includes open releases, a nontrivial number of the event windows overlap, as shown in Figure~\ref{f:event_timeline}.
 When event windows overlap, the pre-periods of some events overlap with the post-periods of other events.
 To address this, I estimate event-day fixed effects using a regression framework that accounts for possibility that some business days may be affected by multiple AI releases.
 As a robustness check, I also replicate the simpler median difference estimates from \citet{andrews_markets_2025}.

-\paragraph{Intuition for regression framework} To build intuition, consider a simple version of the regression where all events are pooled.
+\paragraph{Basic regression framework} To build intuition, consider a simple version of the regression where all events are pooled.
 For each asset $j$, this includes window-day fixed effects,

-where $\alpha_{s}$ is the fixed effect (daily return) for relative day $s$, and $W$ is the size of the window, which I set to 15 days to account for possible leakage in the preperiod, following \citet{andrews_markets_2025}. \footnote{Prediction markets offer one way to assess leakage; for example, an active market predicting the week in which OpenAI would release GPT-5 began to tick up on August 3, 4 days in advance of its actual release \citep{polymarket_gpt-5_2025}.} The double sum accounts for all events and all relative days within each event.
+where $\alpha_{s}$ is the fixed effect (daily return) for relative day $s$, and $W$ is the size of the window, which I set to 15 days in the main specifications to account for possible leakage in the preperiod, following \citet{andrews_markets_2025}. \footnote{Prediction markets offer one way to assess leakage; for example, an active market predicting the week in which OpenAI would release GPT-5 began to tick up on August 3, 4 days in advance of its actual release \citep{polymarket_gpt-5_2025}.
+However, information about the relative magnitude of improvement had trickling out for months.} The double sum accounts for all events and all relative days within each event.
 The constant term $\mu$ accounts for the trend in daily returns over the period.
 I include observations of $t$ from the $W$ days before the first event to $W$ days after the last event.
 When date $t$ falls within multiple event windows at the same relative day, that observation contributes to the estimation of each $\alpha_{s}$ for all relevant windows, accounting for overlap under the assumption that effects are additive.

 Cumulative returns from day $-W$ to day $r$ are obtained by summing daily estimates:

 I minimize sum of squared residuals, so that estimate $\Delta\hat{y}_{W,r}$ can be interpreted as the mean cumulative return as of day $r$, relative to trend.
 I report results for all values of $r$ within the windows; the later values may incorporate more of the time needed for the market to understand the implications of a model release. \footnote{For example, a substantial selloff of Nvidia on January 27, 2025, was attributed to the January 20 release of DeepSeek R1 \citep{bratton_nvidia_2025}.}